Auoja/quarrel.js/README.md

 # quarrel.js

-A tool for making sure arguments passed to a function is of the correct type.
+A tool for type-checking JavaScript function arguments.

 ## Usage